 1. The Throat, 1993.
 5+ stars.
 I’ve read this thing six times.
 It’s the final piece to the Blue Rose Trilogy, Straub’s masterpiece of meta-fiction that deals with murder and secrets and how crimes of the past hold the present in a vise.
 Koko did this in the context of Vietnam war horrors, and Mystery was about a Sherlock Holmes figure mentoring a gifted boy.
 Those stories actually have nothing to do with each other aside from the indirect influence of a serial killer called Blue Rose.
 In The Throat, the Blue Rose killings become the focus: “I really had to solve the Blue Rose Murders,” said Straub, “and that meant I was in for as long, long book.
 It not only had to do that, but also had to swallow Koko and Mystery, to digest them and exist around them like an onion.”
 Put simply, The Throat is Straub doing best at what he does best.
 I resent having to put it down whenever I read it.
 Tim Underhill is a thoroughly intimate character, his world (both inner and outer) suffused with an organic realism few novels achieve.
 Heartless people.
 Bleak childhoods.
 Religious rites of cannibalism.
 The specter of Vietnam.
 It’s a novel about the ugly violence people are capable of, for reasons barely comprehensible, deep scars, and the question of healing.
 Only Lord of the Rings and Shogun have affected me more deeply.

 3. Shadowland, 1980.
 5 stars.
 The best of the early period isn’t Ghost Story.
 It’s Shadowland, and it holds up gorgeously.
 But I forgot how Straub plagiarized the magic-user spells of Dungeons & Dragons to a tee.
 Tom and Del are taught to fly and water-breathe.
 Tom takes a sleigh-ride over an arctic hallucinatory terrain.
 A school bully is magic jarred and transformed into the hideous Collector.
 Del’s girlfriend Rose was created stone to flesh from a statue.
 How could I have forgotten this?
 On the other hand, I do remember Tom getting a hand-job from Rose, as they fall in love and betray Del.
 I certainly remember Tom getting crucified.
-When he finally frees himself of the nails by pushing his hands forward (screaming so the universe can hear, his hands incarnations of pain), I feel the agony in every atom of my being.
-Shadowland is about a ruthless education on a punishing fairy-ground.
+When he frees himself of the nails by pushing his hands forward (his hands incarnations of pain), I hurt in every atom of my being.
+Shadowland is about a punishing education on a fairy-ground.
 The magician takes in the kids on pretext of grooming one of them (whoever can prove the better) to be his successor, but he really wants to kill them both, and needs to make them rebel against him so he can rob their talents with impunity.
-It’s about jealousy and broken friendship and tragic outcomes.
-Del is killed, shapechanged into a glass sparrow.
-Rose leaves Tom for a water-world, to escape her feeling of walking on knives.
+At heart it’s the tragedy of a broken friendship and doomed romance.
+Del is killed, shapechanged into a glass sparrow, and Rose leaves Tom for a water-world, to escape her feeling of walking on knives.
 Tom grows up to become a penniless stage trickster.
 The final pages are as heartbreaking as the Grey Havens — and I don’t make that comparison lightly.

-5. Mystery, 1990.
+4. Mystery, 1990.
 5 stars.
-This novel is so well crafted to qualify as lasting literature, the kind that begs Cliff Notes.
-It comes in the middle of Straub’s obsession with harms of the past eating into the present, and here they are called the Blue Rose killings for the first time.
+This novel is so well crafted to qualify as lasting literature, the kind you imagine Cliff Notes for.
+As the middle book of the Blue Rose trilogy, it examines how harms of the past eat into the present.
 What Koko set the stage for, and The Throat exposed every membrane of, Mystery runs parallel with a coming of age story.
 It’s set in the ’60s, and introduces the character of Tom Pasmore, a young boy who is almost killed when hit by a car (this happened to Straub in his youth, and the autobiographical fingerprints are evident).
 In recovery he becomes obsessed with solving mysteries, and is mentored by an elderly Sherlock Holmes figure who is implied to have inspired “The Shadow” of the ’30s radio show.
 Tom becomes a natural mystery-solver but gets in over his head when he insists on finding a killer close to home.
-The settings are brilliant: a Caribbean island, where impoverished natives are ruled over by white aristocrats who play by their own rules; and a lakeside residence in Wisconsin, where said aristocrats spend their summers — and where vile deeds play out.
+The settings are inspired: a Caribbean island, where destitute natives are ruled over by white aristocrats who play by their own rules; and a lakeside residence in Wisconsin, where said aristocrats spend their summers — and where vile deeds play out.
 Mystery is about a teen learning life’s hard truths.
 Besides mystery, there’s romance; and loss.
 And people brimming with ugliness under the facades Straub portrays so well.

 6. The Talisman, 1984.
 4 ½ stars.
 There’s a special place in my heart for The Talisman, and not just because I’m a sucker for parallel worlds.
 I first read it in my high school years while visiting Grinnell College, and so Jack Sawyer’s westward trek starting in New Hampshire (my home state) resonated in spades.
 I expected any moment to flip into a Territories-version of Iowa, and the Grinnell campus to sideslip out of reality like Thayer School or transform into a hellish pit mine run by Sunlight Gardener.
 I even spotted my Twinner in a classroom.
 What King and Straub produced is amazing in both story and style.
 In the ’80s it was hard to find dark fantasy (George Martin being a decade away) and for me this was the next best thing after The Wounded Land.
 Donaldson gave us the Sunbane, and King & Straub came up with horrors just as vile (see here for the Covenant parallels).
 There are admittedly some quaint fantasy tropes that stand out today, like the melodramatic obscurity.
 It’s never clear why Speedy, Farren and others can’t tell Jack things that would help him — this isn’t a world like the Land, where the danger of unearned knowledge is woven into the fabric of reality.
 But the occasional laziness is forgivable in an otherwise outstanding tale of a 12-year old boy on a dark quest to save his mother and, in the process, the cosmos.